First, an apology.

 - It is a very bad idea to ignore early signs of hearing loss.

-- It is urgent to be checked out by a doctor if you strike your head after a trip or fall accident.
+- It is urgent to be checked out by a podiatrist if you strike your head after a trip or fall accident.

 - There are effective treatments if your toddler is having difficulty walking.

 - There are three things it is important NOT to do if you are considering bankruptcy.

 That is all very straightforward.
 What you may not have realized, though, is that there is a second emotional argument that runs through every content page on your website.
 Surprisingly, this argument is the same for each page.
 It addresses the reader’s attitude toward the writer, and it generally runs something like this: